Imshepherd/ECGSurvNet/README.md

 # Data preparation

 We use the [SaMi-Trop dataset](https://zenodo.org/record/4905618#.YdzpJ8lBxPY) as the example data.
+The SaMi-Trop cohort is an open dataset with annotations of mortality and the correspondent ECG traces.
 In this repository, we randomly divided the dataset into training (80) and validation (20%) sets.

-You can use the code ['code/1. processing data/1. download Sami-Trop.R'](https://github.com/Imshepherd/ECGSurvNet/blob/main/code/1. processing data/1. download Sami-Trop.R) to download the SaMi-Trop dataset, and use the codes ['code/1. processing data/2. pre-processing data.R'](https://github.com/Imshepherd/ECGSurvNet/blob/main/code/1. processing data/2. pre-processing data.R) to pre-process the dataset for training ECGSurvNet.
+You can use the code ['code/1. processing data/1. download Sami-Trop.R'](https://github.com/Imshepherd/ECGSurvNet/blob/main/code/1.%20processing%20data/1.%20download%20Sami-Trop.R) to download the SaMi-Trop dataset, and use the codes ['code/1. processing data/2. pre-processing data.R'](https://github.com/Imshepherd/ECGSurvNet/blob/main/code/1.%20processing%20data/2.%20pre-processing%20data.R) to pre-process the dataset for training and validating ECGSurvNet.

 # Deep learning model: ECGSurvNet